 Available vehicle categories: Cars & Estates, Sports Cars & Convertibles, 4x4s

 The right-hand tab reveals a map showing the location of our car hire in Fuerteventura office in relation to the rest of the island while the left-hand tab gives you its exact address and opening hours.
 These opening hours are conveniently extended to work with holiday flight times.
-An online price comparison shows just how affordable rental cars are on Fuerteventura when you book with us.
+To see just how affordable it is to hire a car with go through and compare our various vehicle categories before making your reservation.
 Our Sixt iOS and Android apps along with dedicated phone lines make reserving rental cars quick and easy.
 We guarantee your chosen car hire on Fuerteventura category but cannot do so for specific makes.
 We do, however, guarantee you a warm and sunny welcome when you arrive, whether you need your rental vehicle for one hour, a weekend or longer.

 At Fuerteventura Airport we have a full range of rental vehicles in our premium fleet, a fleet designed to meet your needs whatever your budget or party size.
 Vehicles range from compact and economical saloons through family-sized estates to the rugged charms of 4x4s, perfect for exploring the island's countryside and mountains.
 Sports cars and convertibles make a luxurious treat for cruising the coastal roads on Fuerteventura.
 Our vehicles, supplied by trusted names like BMW, Porsche, Audi and Mercedes-Benz, also include a choice of cars adapted for different mobility needs.
 An attractive and inexpensive range of extras can be reserved with your car hire in Fuerteventura.
 Navigate your way around the island with a Sat Nav and keep younger family members safe in our child seats.
 Look out for special deals on comprehensive insurance, unlimited mileage packages and additional drivers.
 We are also happy to insure younger drivers under 25.